nesarptr/nesarptr/README.md

 # Hi there 👋
 ## About Me
 This is **Nesar Ahmad Patwary**.
-- A self-taught developer,
+- A CS student,
-- passionate learner,
+- a passionate learner,
 - working hard to achieve the goal,
 - love coding,
 - spreading awareness,